Glossary of Terminology

 ACH/EFT – ACH and EFT payments are both types of electronic financial transactions.
 ACH stands for Automated Clearing House and is the process of moving funds from one bank to another.
 EFT payments is an umbrella term that includes ACH payments, wire transfers and other types of digital payments.
 Only certain payment gateways accept ACH/EFT payments.

-Active Sponsorship – An active sponsorship refers to any sponsorship that is currently shown on the public portal (regardless of how many sponsors it has).
+Active Sponsorship – An active sponsorship refers to any sponsorship that is not marked as graduated.

 Admin Permissions – REACH allows you to customize the areas within REACH that your admins have access to based on their role within your organization.
 This is only available on certain plan levels.